Lions sweep softball twinbill against Northwest

 As in game one, the Lions were on top 3-0 early in game two.

-Neither team could get a runner across the plate until the top of the fifth, when a Southern throwing error resulted in two runs for Northwest and the Bearcats went into the bottom of the frame trailing by one run at 3-2.
+Northwest couldn’t get a runner across the plate until the top of the fifth, when a Southern throwing error resulted in two runs for Northwest and the Bearcats went into the bottom of the frame trailing by one run at 3-2 before falling 4-3.

-The Lions got a lead-off single by Young, but could not put anymore runners on base in the botom of the fifth.
+The Lions got a lead-off single by Young, but could not put anymore runners on base in the bottom of the fifth.

 MSSU sent Northwest down in order in the top of the sixth and increased their lead to 4-2 in the bottom of the inning, when DeSanto drove in pinch runner Yasmin Vargis with a double to right centerfield.